spacegrapefruit/msc-studies/big_data_analysis/assignment3/assignment.md

 * [ ] Analyze the histogram to gain insights into vessel behavior.

 **Task 5:** Presentation of the Solution
-* [ ] Record a short video, where you showcase one of the Mongo database instance failures and how it's continued to work.
+* [ ] Record a short video showing one Mongo instance failure (e.g., `docker kill shard1b`) and the cluster continuing to serve reads/writes.
 * [ ] Upload the code and solution to the "Big data analysis" section of https://emokymai.vu.lt/.